PTAB

 2. Patent Overview

-- Brief Description: The ’060 patent discloses a coaxial cable connector designed to ensure a reliable electrical ground path.
-The invention focuses on a "continuity member" that maintains grounding between the connector body and a rotatable nut, even if the connector is not fully tightened to an interface port.
+• Brief Description: The ’060 patent discloses a coaxial cable connector designed to ensure a reliable electrical ground path between a coaxial cable and an appliance.
+The invention focuses on using a "continuity member" to maintain this ground connection, even if the threaded portions of the connector are not fully tightened.

 3. Grounds for Unpatentability